szaimen/Nextcloud-NAS-Guide/docs/nextcloud-startup.md

 1. Now read carefully through all information that will be presented to you (those are just a few popups until you see the next Menu)
 1. The next Menu will be the **Server Configuration Menu**.
 Here just **deselect all options**, since you will configure all recommended options later
 1. The next Menu will be the **Nextcloud Configuration Menu**.
 Since no option is necessary for now, here just press `[Enter]` to continue the setup and skip the Menu.
 1. The last Menu will be the **Additional Apps Menu**.
-Here also **deselect all options**, since you will configure all recommended options later
+Here also **deselect all options**, since you will configure all recommended options later (you might need to scroll down to deselect all)
 1. Now **change the password** of your CLI Ubuntu user ncadmin.
 It should be a difficult password and store it at a safe place.<br/>
 (Difficult password means at least 16 characters long, containing small and tall letters, digits and special characters)
 1. Next **change the username and password** of the **Nextcloud admin user** and store it at a safe place, too.
 This password should be difficult, too.